joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/README.md

 ## Individual Project: Code Wars

-Your goal will be to accumulate at least **76** points on code wars (become a rank 7kyu user on Code Wars) during this module.
+Your goal will be to accumulate at certain number of points points on code wars (become a rank 5kyu or higher user on Code Wars) during this module.

 [Ranking system](https://docs.codewars.com/gamification/ranks/)